Looking for the top shoulder exercises for men? You’ve come to the right place.

 Cable Face Pull

-The cable face pull is one of the most underrated, yet one of the best shoulder exercises you can include in your program.
+The cable face pull is one of the most underrated, yet one of the best shoulder exercises for men to include in their program.
 Why?
 Because it targets your trap muscles and other areas of the upper back, adding all round strength and stability to your upper body.

 It also makes a refreshing change from all those shoulder exercises that rely on presses and raises, and because you engage your core, back and it’s performed from a standing position, you’ll likely find you can pull a greater weight than you’d first assume.